Fresno Grizzlies Game Notes vs San Jose

 - Fresno Grizzlies Game Notes vs San Jose - Fresno Grizzlies

-- Late Rally Comes up Short as Ports Drop Third Straight - Stockton Ports
+- Skid Reaches Four as Ports Fall in Extra Innings - Stockton Ports

-- Giants Drop Third Straight To Grizzlies, 6-2 - San Jose Giants
+- Giants Snap Skid With 11-0 Rout Of Grizzlies - San Jose Giants

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.